legacy-legacymind/20250718-LegacyMind/MCPs/InternalMCPs/UnifiedIntelligence/README.md

 ## Features

-- **Automatic Dual-Write Persistence**: Thoughts are saved to PostgreSQL for structured storage and to Qdrant for semantic vector search.
+- **Automatic Persistence**: Thoughts are saved to Redis for fast, in-memory storage.
 - **Automatic Session Management**: Thinking sessions are created and managed automatically per instance.
 - **Automatic Mode Detection**: The MCP automatically detects the mode of a thought (e.g., `debug`, `design`, `learn`).
 - **Automatic Pattern Analysis**: The system analyzes recent thoughts to detect patterns like "thinking loops" or "confusion."